dcos/demos/1.8/sensoranalytics/README.md

 ### Minio

+To serve some static data we use Minio in this demo, just as you would use, say S3 in AWS.

-In order to use Minio you first need to have Marathon-LB installed.
+In order to use Minio you first need to have Marathon-LB installed:

 ```bash
 $ dcos package install marathon-lb